webhintio/hint/packages/hint-no-disallowed-headers/README.md

 Note that:

-* The above snippets works with Apache `v2.2.0+`, but you need to have [`mod_headers`][mod_headers] [enabled][how to enable apache modules] in order for them to take effect.
+* The above snippets work with Apache `v2.2.0+`, but you need to have [`mod_headers`][mod_headers] [enabled][how to enable apache modules] for them to take effect.

 * If you have access to the [main Apache configuration file][main apache conf file] (usually called `httpd.conf`), you should add